-ADM 367 Principles of Leadership and Administration CM 461 Issues in Ministry Leadership HIS 431 History of Christianity in Canada HIS 433 History of Christianity in the USA PAST 453 Variety in Preaching PAST 466 Soul Care PSY 383 Psychology of Human Development: Adults THEO 301 Worship in the Christian Tradition THEO 337 Comparative Studies on the Church Approved Seminary elective The Minor in Pastoral Studies cannot be combined with a primary or secondary concentration in Pastoral Studies in the BA Christian Ministry.
-Bachelor of Arts Christian Studies (100 credit hours) CDE Program Coordinator: Josh Stigall, PhD The Bachelor of Arts Christian Studies gives the student a solid Bachelor's degree with a strong emphasis in biblical studies, ministry experience and general education.
+- the completion of 42 credit hours of coursework through Briercrest - the completion of 21 credit hours of ministry required courses (internships) Bachelor of Arts Christian Studies (100 credit hours) Program Coordinator: Brian Westnedge, MA The Bachelor of Arts Christian Studies gives the student a solid Bachelor's degree with a strong emphasis in biblical studies, ministry experience, and general education.
 This is an excellent program for the student who wants to pursue both personal and professional ministry goals.
 This program also meets the entry requirements of most Seminary or graduate level programs.
-Program Overview:

-The BA Christian Studies is intended for off-campus students only, as all program components can be completed by Continuing and Distance Education.
+Program Overview: The BA Christian Studies is intended for off-campus students only, as all program components can be completed through Continuing and Distance Education.
 There are 49 credit hours required for the Major component, which includes 27 credit hours from the Core curriculum.
 Students must complete 18 credit hours of work at the 300+ level.
 Learning Outcomes:

-Graduates of the BA Christian Studies will be able to: - Demonstrate competency in a breadth of ministry skills. - Demonstrate the ability to interpret Scripture for the life of the Church through leadership, teaching or preaching. - Display maturity in technology, time, life and project management.
+Graduates of the BA Christian Studies will be able to: - Demonstrate competency in a breadth of ministry skills. - Demonstrate the ability to interpret Scripture for the life of the Church through leadership, teaching or preaching. - Display maturity in technology, time, life, and project management.
 Major Requirements (49 credit hours):